jaySiddhapura-eng/MySQL-Primer/README.md

  3.	**Primary key**

-     	1. Special column
+     	1. Special column<br>

-     	2. That attribute of the column will represents the primary key
+     	2. That attribute of the column will represents the primary key<br>

-     	3. Can be consider as token for each entry [generally UID is primary key]
+     	3. Can be consider as token for each entry [generally UID is primary key]<br>

-     	4. <u>User can provide primary key and retrieve the corresponding data</u>
+     	4. <u>User can provide primary key and retrieve the corresponding data</u><br>

-     	5. Unique entry, no same value between two entries
+     	5. Unique entry, no same value between two entries<br>

 4.	**Surrogate key**

-      	1. Does not hold any real world importance
+      	1. Does not hold any real world importance<br>

-        2. But necessary to represent the entry inside the database [example UID]
+        2. But necessary to represent the entry inside the database [example UID]<br>

 5.	**Natural key**
       	1. A key which used in data base to uniquely identify the entry